Koh Tao Scuba Diving Best Aussie Divers PADI

 From that report came some guidelines identified by common trends seen in diver fatalities.

-What is interesting is the simplicity of the issues and that in fact, all of these guidelines are addressed in our very first scuba diving course, the PADI Open Water Course.
+What is interesting is the simplicity of the issues and that all of these guidelines are addressed in our first scuba diving course, the PADI Open Water Course.

 Here are the guidelines as listed in the expert report.
-You can read the report here.
+You can read the Medical Examination of Diving Fatalities Symposium Proceedings report here.

 Ensure physical fitness to dive: train for your sport and be sure that you exercise regularly and follow a healthy diet.

-One of the first things you will do when signing up for any PADI course is a Dive Medical.
+One of the first things you will do when signing up for any PADI course is a Dive Medical or fitness-to-dive evaluation.
 These medicals should be taken seriously and answered honestly.

-In the PADI Open Water Course manual they make the following recommendations, maintain physical fitness, keep immunizations current, eat a well balanced diet, recommended a physical examination especially those with predisposed cardiovascular conditions.
+In the PADI Open Water Course manual they make the following recommendations, maintain physical fitness, keep immunizations current, eat a well-balanced diet, and recommend a physical examination, especially for those with predisposed cardiovascular conditions.

 Use the Buddy System.